itchio/wharf-spec/design-goals.md

   * Minimize network bandwidth usage
   * Assume as little as possible about the payload
   * Don't require smart servers
-  * File formats should be open and highly compatible
+  * Make sure file formats are open and highly compatible

 The rsync algorithm[^1] is the most notable piece of prior art wharf is based on, and has been widely used by both prominent open-source projects (Debian, Gentoo, etc.) and companies alike (cf. [Dropbox's librsync fork][dropbox-librsync]).

-In fact, it's safe to say that many proprietary patching solutions are based on the same principles, but end up riddled with bugs and inefficiencies, due to the closed-source and non-essential nature of these operations to businesses[^4].
+In fact, it's safe to say that many proprietary patching solutions are based on the same principles, but end up riddled with bugs and inefficiencies due to the closed-source and non-essential nature of these operations to businesses[^4].

 As co-operator of a large game hosting platform, the author felt it was important